-Both the MSD-V4 Rugged and Semi-Rugged systems are part of the Integrated Family of Test Equipment (IFTE) and the Army’s sixth generation at-platform multipurpose standard Automatic Test Equipment (ATE).
+The MSD-V4 Rugged, Semi-Rugged and Light systems are part of the Integrated Family of Test Equipment (IFTE) and the Army’s sixth generation at-platform multipurpose standard Automatic Test Equipment (ATE).
 MSD V4 systems will be used throughout all levels of maintenance as the Army’s standard general purpose At-Platform Automatic Test System (APATS) to test and diagnose highly complex communications, other electronic commodity equipment, missiles, aircraft, and ground vehicles and to identify failed Line Replaceable Units (LRUs).

 All MSD V4 computers reside on an evolving Technology Roadmap.
 Dell is committed to developing next generation computing systems to equip MSD operators with the latest technologies.
 New computers with advanced processors and expanded memory can be introduced as they become available; and will be backwards compatible with fielded systems.
 MSD operators will be securely networked and have access to maintenance and logistics information enterprises from unit to Depot to Services level.
 MSD V4 is a next generation leap with COTS technologies that ensure MSD operators have the very best.

-Both MSD V4 Rugged and Semi-Rugged systems are equipped with TPM 2.0 to provide an advanced cyber solution to ensure data integrity and security across military networks
+MSD V4 Rugged, Semi-Rugged and Light systems are equipped with TPM 2.0 to provide an advanced cyber solution to ensure data integrity and security across military networks.